Exploring the Design Space of Diffusion Bridge Models: Experiments

-\textbf{Stochasticity control in transition kernel}.
-Despite the extensive design space available for the transition kernel, this paper focuses on linear transition path with different strength of maximum stochasticity, i.e., $p_{t \vert 0,T}(\mathbf{x}_t|\mathbf{x}_0,\mathbf{x}_T)=\mathcal{N}(\mathbf{x}_t; (1 - t)\mathbf{x}_0{+}t\mathbf{x}_T,{\frac{1}{4}\gamma_{\max}^2} t(1-t)\mathbf{I})$.
-Specifically, $\gamma_{\max} \in [0.125, 0.5, 1.0]$.
-We achieve optimal results with $\gamma_{\max} = 0.125$ (see Table \ref{experiment: transition_kernel}).
+\textbf{Bridge paths}.
+We introduced an extensive bridge design space and begin by focusing on linear transition paths with different strength of maximum stochasticity, i.e., $p_{t \vert 0,T}({x}_t|{x}_0,{x}_T)=\mathcal{N}({x}_t; (1 - t){x}_0{+}t{x}_T,{\frac{1}{4}\gamma_{\max}^2} t(1-t)\mathbb{I})$.
+We conducted detailed ablation studies on $\gamma_{\max}$ and $\eta$ for the Linear path on DIODE ($64 \times 64$) dataset, as shown in Fig.~\ref{fig:ablation_dis_gamma}~(b) and (c).
+The optimal values for $\gamma_{\max}$ were found to be $0.125$ and $0.25$, while the best performance for $\eta$ was achieved with $\eta = 0.8$ and $\eta = 1.0$.
+Performance deteriorates when either parameter is too small or too large.
+Based on the results of these ablation studies, we further trained ECSI models on the Edges2handbags ($64 \times 64$) and DIODE ($256 \times 256$) datasets by taking $\gamma_{\max} \in \{0.125, 0.5\}$ and setting $\eta = 1.0$.
+The results are presented in Table~\ref{experiment: transition_kernel}.
 Our models establish a new benchmark for image quality, as evaluated by FID, IS and LPIPS.
 Despite our models having slightly higher MSEs compared to the baseline DDBM and DBIM, we believe that a larger MSE indicates that the generated images are distinct from their references, suggesting a richer diversity.
-We also provide the visualization of sampling process in Fig. \ref{fig:sampling_process}.

-\textbf{Stochasticity control in base distribution}.
-Through controlling stochasticity in the base distribution, we achieved a more diverse set of sample images, while this diversity comes at the cost of slightly higher FID scores and slower sampling speed.
+\textbf{Modifying base distribution}.
+Through controlling noise in the base distribution, we achieved a more diverse set of sample images, while this diversity comes at the cost of slightly higher FID scores and slower sampling speed.
 We show generated images in Fig. \ref{fig:diverse_images}.
 More visualization can be found in Appendix \ref{sec:add_visualization}, which shows that by introducing booting noise to the input data distribution, the model can generate samples with more diverse colors and textures.
 Further quantitative results are presented in Table \ref{tab:conditional_diversity}, confirming that our model surpasses the vanilla DDBM in terms of image quality, sample efficiency, and conditional diversity.

+\textbf{Deblurring on ImageNet Dataset}.
+We evaluate our models for Gaussian deblurring applying a Gaussian kernel with $\sigma = 10$ and Uniform deblurring, shown in \cref{tab:deblurring}.
+The results demonstrates that our ECSI models achieve much lower FID score.